 The personal and business Capital One travel credit cards let you transfer Capital One miles to Aeroplan.
 This ratio is only 2 Cap One miles to 1.5 Aeroplan miles, which is less than the Amex 1:1 ratio.
 Transferring Capital One miles can still be the more lucrative option when the redemption value is greater than one cent each.
 That’s how much each mile is worth when redeemed as a Capital One travel statement credit.

 The flagship travel rewards credit card is the Capital One Venture Rewards Credit Card.
-All purchases earn 2 miles per $1.
+All purchases earn at least 2x miles per $1.
 The annual fee is $95.
 Along with the Amex Platinum mentioned above, it’s also one of the best metal credit cards you can have in your wallet.

 The only relevant Capital One no annual fee option is the Capital One VentureOne Rewards Credit Card.
 All purchases earn unlimited 1.25 miles per $1.